architecture-first/boa-showcase/docs/programming/Concepts.md

 For one last example, is there a way to store data temporarily if the database goes down?
 The database is smart enough to store requests in a transaction log or MongoDB oplog so that it can restore itself if it goes down.
 Is there anything we can do on the Actor and microservice level?
-Lets at least think about it as we start to code.
+Lets think about it as we start to code.
 I don't want my self-driving car stuck at a broken traffic light because it does't know what to do.
 Worse yet, I don't want it stopped on train tracks because the gates went down when we are already on the track.